openshift-cs/rosaworkshop/OSD3.11/8-networking.md

 ![OSToy Diagram](/images/3-ostoy-arch.png)

 As can be seen in the image above, we have defined at least 2 separate pods, each with its own service.
-One is the frontend web application (with a service and a publicly accessible route) and the other is the backend microservice with a service object created so that the frontend pod can communicate with the microservice (across the pods if more than one).
-Therefore this microservice is not accessible from outside this cluster, nor from other namespaces/projects (due to OSD's network policy, **ovs-networkpolicy**).
+One is the frontend web application (with a service and a publicly accessible route) and the other is the backend microservice with a service object so that the frontend pod can communicate with the microservice (across the pods if more than one).
+Therefore this microservice is not accessible from outside this cluster, nor from other namespaces/projects (due to OSD's network policy, [**ovs-networkpolicy**](https://docs.openshift.com/dedicated/3/admin_guide/managing_networking.html#admin-guide-networking-networkpolicy)).
 The sole purpose of this microservice is to serve internal web requests and return a JSON object containing the current hostname (which is the podname) and a randomly generated color string.
 This color string is used to display a box with that color displayed in the tile titled "Intra-cluster Communication".

 ### Networking